bengrunfeld/study-notes/nodejs.md

 ## Creating Child Processes with Exec

-Node.js comes with a Child Process module which allows you to execute external processes in your environment.
+Node.js comes with a `child_process` module which allows you to execute external processes in your environment.
 In other words, your Node.js app can run and communicate with other applications on the computer that it is hosting.

     let exec = require('child_process').exec
     exec('ls', (err, stdout) => {